Retsediv/VAE_for_data_preprocessing/README.md

 # Data preprocessing by using VariationalAutoEncoders (VAE)

 Topics to explore:
-- Data augmentation (for UJIPEN dataset)
+- Data augmentation (for MNIST dataset)
 - Image segmentation
 - Data transformation (noise reduction)